AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/Appendix_A_OOP.rst

 :ada:`Sys_Base'Class` to ensure that the call to :ada:`Activation_Reset` will dispatch.
 If we had just written :ada:`E.Activation_Reset` instead, then we would be calling the :ada:`Activation_Reset` procedure of :ada:`Sys_Base` itself, which is not what we actually want here.
+The compiler will catch the error if you don't do the conversion to the class-wide type, because it would otherwise be a statically-bound call to an abstract procedure, which is illegal at compile-time.

 Dynamic allocation
 ~~~~~~~~~~~~~~~~~~